 The approach is intended to give states more flexibility as they set up their health insurance exchanges, according to a HHS press release.
 Under the proposal, states would be given the option of selecting an exisiting health insurance plan as their benchmark for the essential health benefits package.
 They could choose from four options, all based on enrollment:

-The ACA mandates that health insurance plans offered to individuals and small groups, both inside and outside the health insurance exchanges, provide a comprehensive package of coverage and services in 10 categories, called "essential health benefits," according to HHS.
+One of the three largest small group plans in the state One of the three largest state employee health plans One of the three largest federal employee health plan options The largest HMO plan offered in the state's commercial market The ACA mandates that health insurance plans offered to individuals and small groups, both inside and outside the health insurance exchanges, provide a comprehensive package of coverage and services in 10 categories, called "essential health benefits," according to HHS.
 Such benefits include preventive care, emergency services, maternity care, hospital and physician services, and prescription drugs.

 If the state selects a plan that doesn't include all 10 categories considered to be essential benefits, they can look at one of the other benchmark options to determine what kind of benefits should be included for the missing categories.
 Insurers would also be giving the option of modifying coverage within a benefit category, as long as the overall value of the coverage doesn't change.